 Where to stay in Malacca City?

 If you plan to stay near the major attractions, choose a hotel near Jonker Walk and Dataran Pahlawan Shopping Mall.
-There are a number of budget hotels available in the area with basic amenities.
+There are several budget hotels available in the area with basic amenities.
 Ayer Keroh is popular for resort-styled accommodation.
-This area, however, is not close to the city centre.
+This area, however, is not close to the city center.

 Explore best attractions in Melaka with Klook